Economic history of the United Kingdom: The age of mercantilism

-The basis of the British Empire was founded in the age of mercantilism, an economic theory that stressed maximising the trade outside the empire, and trying to weaken rival empires.
+The basis of the British Empire was founded in the age of mercantilism, an economic theory that stressed maximising the exports to and minimising imports from countries outside the empire, and trying to weaken rival empires.
 The 18th century British Empire was based upon the preceding English overseas possessions, which began to take shape in the late 16th and early 17th century, with the English settlement of islands of the West Indies such as Trinidad and Tobago, the Bahamas, the Leeward Islands, Barbados, Jamaica, and Bermuda, and of Virginia, one of the Thirteen Colonies which in 1776 became the United States, as well as of the Maritime provinces of what is now Canada.
 The sugar plantation islands of the Caribbean, where slavery became the basis of the economy, comprised England's most lucrative colonies.
 The American colonies also used slave labour in the farming of tobacco, indigo, and rice in the south.
 England, and later Great Britain's, American empire was slowly expanded by war and colonisation.
 Victory over the French during the Seven Years' War gave Great Britain control over what is now eastern Canada.